netzob/netzob/README.rst

 Netzob is suitable for reversing network protocols, structured files and system and process flows (IPC and communication with drivers and devices).
-Dedicated modules are provided to capture and import data in multiple contexts (network, file and process data acquisition).
-Once inferred, a protocol model can afterward be exported to third party tools (Peach, Scapy, Wireshark, etc.) or used in the traffic generation engine, to allow simulation of realistic and controllable communication endpoints and flows.
+Once inferred, a protocol model can be used in our traffic generation engine, to allow simulation of realistic and controllable communication endpoints and flows.

 Netzob handles different types of protocols: text protocols (like HTTP and IRC), delimiter-based protocols, fixed fields protocols (like IP and TCP) and variable-length fields protocols (like TLV-based protocols).